New World Order (professional wrestling): Attempts to rebuild and collapse

-Sporadic appearances (2014-present)
+WWE sporadic appearances (2014–2018)

 The August 11, 2014 episode of Raw, which aired on Hulk Hogan's 61st birthday, featured Scott Hall and Kevin Nash as guests.
-The two shared a moment with Hogan, revealing an nWo shirt hidden under his "Hulk Rules" shirt.
+The two came out to the nWo music, dressed in nWo attire and shared a moment with Hogan, who revealed an nWo shirt hidden under his "Hulk Rules" shirt.
 They were interrupted by Brock Lesnar, who told Hogan, "Party's over, grandpa".
-Lesnar backed out of the ring when confronted by John Cena, his opponent at SummerSlam.
+Lesnar backed out of the ring after being confronted by John Cena, his opponent at SummerSlam.

 On the January 19, 2015 episode of Raw, X-Pac, Scott Hall, and Kevin Nash came out for a survey segment.
-They were interrupted by The Ascension, who were beaten down by the nWo, The APA, and The New Age Outlaws.
+They were interrupted by The Ascension, who were then beaten down by the nWo, The APA, and The New Age Outlaws.
 On March 29 at WrestleMania 31, Hogan, Nash, and Hall returned to assist their long-time rival Sting in his WrestleMania debut match against Triple H. The nWo helped to fight off D-Generation X (X-Pac, Billy Gunn and Road Dogg), who had interfered on behalf of Triple H. Shawn Michaels later joined Triple H's side, turning the match in his favor, and Triple H would go on to win the match.

 On April 7, 2019 at WrestleMania 35, Nash and Hall appeared as doctors during a backstage segment with Alexa Bliss, Michael Che, and Colin Jost.
-On July 22, 2019, during WWE Raw Reunion, Hall and Nash appeared as an aid to Seth Rollins and D-Generation X to confront A.J.
-Styles and The Good Brothers.
+On July 22, 2019, during WWE Raw Reunion, Hall and Nash appeared as an aid to Seth Rollins and D-Generation X to confront The O.C.
 Hogan, Hall, Nash, and X-Pac then appeared at WrestleMania 37 (the night after the group's induction into the WWE Hall of Fame) in a backstage segment with Bayley and Titus O'Neil.

-Outside WWE
+Appearances outside WWE (2018–2025)

-The nWo appeared in a Heavy on Wrestling (HOW) show on August 18, 2018 during a match between X-Pac and Arik Cannon vs. Darin Corbin and Ryan Cruz.
-Near the end of the match, Scott Hall and Kevin Nash inducted Cannon as a first new member of the nWo in nearly a decade with Eric Bischoff appearing at the event.
+The nWo appeared in a Heavy on Wrestling (HOW) show on August 18, 2018, during a match between X-Pac and Arik Cannon vs. Darin Corbin and Ryan Cruz.
+Near the end of the match, Scott Hall and Kevin Nash inducted Cannon as a first new (albeit unofficial) member of the nWo in nearly a decade with Eric Bischoff appearing at the event.
 On October 19, 2018, the nWo (Buff Bagwell, Scott Norton and Syxx) competed against the No New Friends at the Glory Pro Wrestling #Unsanctioned event.
 The original nWo (Hall, Hogan and Nash) reunited in the 2Sweet nWo Reunion Tour in Orlando on October 27, 2018.
 In Uncasville, Connecticut, the nWo held its reunion show at the Mohegan Sun Arena on March 2, 2019.